2025 New Model Recumbent ExerciseBike with Arm Exerciser >>

 Recumbent Bike Muscles Worked

-A recumbent bike primarily works the quadriceps, hamstrings, glutes, calves, and tibialis anterior.
-It also activates supporting muscles like the hip flexors, lower back, and core.
-Thanks to its reclined position and front-mounted pedals, this low-impact machine provides an effective way to strengthen the lower body while minimizing joint stress.
+A recumbent bike primarily works the quadriceps, hamstrings, glutes, calves, and tibialis anterior, and secondarily engages the hip flexors, lower back, and core.
+According to a study published in Clinical Biomechanics, its reclined position and front-mounted pedals offer a low-impact way to strengthen the lower body, improve balance and prevent falls.

 Source: Clinical Biomechanics study by Gregor et al. (2002), "Lower extremity general muscle moment patterns in healthy individuals during recumbent cycling" [1]